St Cuthbert's Church, Dufton

 St Cuthbert's Church is situated 3/4 miles north of the village of Dufton, Cumbria, England.
 It should not be confused with the nearby St Cuthbert's church, Milburn.
 It is an active Anglican parish church in the deanery of Appleby, the archdeaconry of Carlisle, and the diocese of Carlisle.
 The parish is one of ten parishes which form the benefice of the Heart of Eden.

 The Parish Church of St Cuthbert, Dufton, is situated north-west of the village of Dufton – the name of which means 'dove farm' – and nestles beneath the eastern fells above the Eden Valley, about 3 miles north of Appleby and 12 miles south-east of Penrith.
 From the new churchyard, fine views are to be had of Dufton Pike and the Pennines.

-History and Etymology
+History and toponymy

 The old churchyard is curvilinear, possibly indicating a Celtic foundation.
 'Old Dufton', the site of a settlement on the fell above Dufton, has been identified as Romano-British.
 The first mention of 'the manor of Dufton' occurs in the Pipe Rolls of 1176 and of the church itself in Papal Taxation Records of 1291.